angular/preboot/README.md

 * There are only 3 main code files for preboot.
 One for each of the different parts (i.e. inline, browser, node).
 Don't break from this paradigm for now.
-* The transpiled `prebootstrap()` function is inlined in the server view, so it should be as small as possible (goal is to keep the uglified version under 3k).
+* The transpiled `prebootstrap()` function is inlined in the server view, so it should be as small as possible (goal is to keep the minified version under 3k).